Sutton Foster

-Sutton Lenore Foster (born March 18, 1975) is an American actress, singer and dancer.
-She is known for her work on the Broadway stage, for which she has been nominated for the Tony Award for Best Actress in a Musical seven times, winning it in 2002 for her role as Millie Dillmount in Thoroughly Modern Millie, and in 2011 for her performance as Reno Sweeney in Anything Goes, a role which she reprised in 2021 for a London production, scoring a nomination for the Laurence Olivier Award for Best Actress in a Musical.
-Her other Broadway credits include Grease, Little Women, The Drowsy Chaperone, Young Frankenstein, Shrek the Musical, Violet, The Music Man, Sweeney Todd: The Demon Barber of Fleet Street, and Once Upon a Mattress.
-On television, Foster played the lead role in the short-lived ABC Family comedy-drama Bunheads from 2012 to 2013.
-From 2015 to 2021, she starred in the TV Land comedy-drama Younger.
+Sutton Lenore Foster (born March 18, 1975) is an American actress, singer, and dancer.
+She is known for her work in stage musicals on Broadway and has received numerous accolades including two Tony Awards, two Drama Desk Awards, a Drama League Award, and three Outer Critics Circle Awards as well as nominations for a Grammy Award and Laurence Olivier Award.

+She has received two Tony Awards for Best Actress in a Musical for playing the title role in Thoroughly Modern Millie (2002) and as sultry nightclub singer Reno Sweeney in Anything Goes (2011), the latter of which she reprised in 2021 at London's Barbican Theatre for which she was nominated for the Laurence Olivier Award for Best Actress in a Musical.
+She was also Tony-nominated for Little Women (2005), The Drowsy Chaperone (2006), Shrek the Musical (2009), Violet (2014), and The Music Man (2022).
+She has also starred in Young Frankenstein (2008) and Once Upon a Mattress (2024).

+On television, Foster played the lead roles in the short-lived ABC Family comedy-drama Bunheads (2012–2013) and in the TV Land comedy-drama Younger (2015–2021), both of which earned her nominations for the Critics' Choice Television Award for Best Actress in a Comedy Series.

-Early life
+Early life and education

 Foster was born on March 18, 1975 in Statesboro, Georgia, and raised in Troy, Michigan.
-At the age of 15, she was a contestant on the reality competition show Star Search and also auditioned for the cast of The Mickey Mouse Club.
+At age 15, she was a contestant on the reality competition show Star Search and also auditioned for the cast of The Mickey Mouse Club.
 She left Troy High School before graduating (she received her diploma via correspondence courses) to join the national tour of The Will Rogers Follies directed by Tommy Tune.

-She then attended Carnegie Mellon University for one year, but left to pursue a theatrical career full-time.
-In May 2012, she received an honorary doctorate from Ball State University, "in recognition of her outstanding career in theater, television and music and for her contributions to the educational experience and professional growth of Ball State students."
+Foster then attended Carnegie Mellon University for one year, but she left to pursue a theatrical career full-time.

+In May 2012 she received an honorary doctorate from Ball State University, "in recognition of her outstanding career in theater, television and music and for her contributions to the educational experience and professional growth of Ball State students."

 In May 2019, she also received an honorary doctorate from Boston Conservatory at Berklee, which introduced a merit scholarship in her name to be awarded to one student every four years.
 Her older brother, Hunter Foster, is also an actor.